 - Do not send multiple submissions of the same abstract.
 Duplicate abstracts will be rejected.
 Be sure to combine all new information into one abstract.

 - Always keep an original copy of your submitted abstract.

 - Always proofread your abstract.
-Accepted abstracts will be published exactly as submitted.
+Accepted abstracts will be published as submitted.
 If English is not your first language, please have a fluent English speaker review your abstract for conference abstract editing.
 Please note that edited abstracts will still need to undergo peer-review by IDWeek.

 The following is required to complete the online submission.
 Please note, detailed instructions are provided online during the abstract submission process.